The Crossovers: Cross Currents

 Finally the four forces engage in battles against each other, thinking the others are the enemies in front of the Crossovers' house.
 Alerted by Cubby's incessant barking, the surprised Crossover family watch as the four forces finish destroying each other.
 Cris is bereft over Gash's betrayal.
 P:pc and S[s] are left for dead by the aliens.
 Mountebank and Tyranna survive and escape the battle.
 The Baron Corpescu is waiting for his revenge.
 Nobody says anything to each other about the identities of the attacking forces; Carter orders them to come back to the house as the police arrive.

 Cross Your Hearts

 In the aftermath of the convergence of villains, the Crossovers deal with the recently unleashed Discord deity Eris, summoned by mistake by a lonely wizard who hoped to summon Eros.
-That results in trust issues between Calista and Carter, as well as appearances of the Goddess Afrodite (who we learn to be an old ally of Archetype) and of Archetyke, Carter's youthful clone.
+This results in trust issues between Calista and Carter, as well as appearances of the Goddess Afrodite (who is an old ally of Archetype) and of Archetyke, Carter's youthful clone.